“Arbitral Awards Made Simple”

 • APPEALS IN ARBITRATION (SECTION 37)

-Appeals can be made against certain arbitration-related orders, including those granting or refusing interim relief under Section 9, setting aside or refusing to set aside an award under Section 34, and jurisdictional rulings.
-Appeals must be filed within 90 days in a High Court or within 30 days in any other court.
+Parties can file appeals against certain arbitration-related orders, including orders that grant or refuse interim relief under Section 9, set aside or refuse to set aside an award under Section 34, and decide jurisdictional issues.
+They must file these appeals within 90 days in a High Court or within 30 days in any other court.

 ESSENTIALS OF AN ARBITRAL AWARD